- Virtual assistants are remote personal assistants that manage administrative tasks completely online.

 "The reasons for utilizing a VA firm have become more needs-driven, customized and service-oriented," said Michelle Anastasio-Festi, CEO and founder of CT Virtual Assistance.
 "It's gone beyond reducing expenses or needing more time, (and businesses are now) focusing on the bigger picture of how hiring a VA can help them achieve their business goals faster, or promote their brand or service."

-If you're interested in taking advantage of this lucrative business opportunity and becoming a VA, here's some expert advice for how to make it work.
-[See Related Story: Online Business Ideas You Can Start Tomorrow]
+If you're interested in taking advantage of this lucrative business opportunity and becoming a VA, here's some expert advice on how to make it work.
+[See related story: 22 Online Business Ideas You Can Start Tomorrow]

 Operating as a VA on your own can feel like you are all by yourself, but in fact, there are professional groups, online forums and books to support you in your business dream.
 By reading and researching what services a VA can perform, you can narrow down your own offerings.
 And by networking with other VAs, you can benefit from subcontracting work or advice from more established VAs.